Data in Action

 Battery electric vehicles become the standard for passenger transport; combustion cars decline sharply.

-For heavy‑duty and long‑haul transport, green hydrogen and e‑fuels may still play a role.
+For heavy-duty and long-haul transport, hydrogen or bio-LNG may still be considered as complementary solutions.

 Energy scenarios for your region

-In South Tyrol we have shown how research, data, and policy can be combined into a robust energy‑transition strategy.
-We transfer this know‑how to other regions and co‑develop scenarios that make pathways to climate neutrality visible.
+In South Tyrol, we have shown how research, data, and policy can come together to form a robust energy-transition strategy.
+We transfer this expertise to other regions and co-develop scenarios that make pathways to climate neutrality tangible.

 Literature & Further Reading